gbajsingh/Excel-web-scraping-automation/Predicting Employee Attrition.md

 Where older age seems to be a reasonable factor for the retirement related attrition, other variables such as income, commute distance and job satisfaction could play a significant role for employees when deciding to stay with organization.

 Let's see what causes employees to quit.
-Is employee decision mostly driven by income, environment or some other unknown variable?
+Is employee's decision mostly driven by income, environment or some other unknown variable?\
+\
+\
+\
 # Objective
 1. Explore data to see what variables could be significant in predicting attrition.
 2. Implement statistical models to accurately predict the attrition.